List of tallest buildings in Pittsburgh

 From the early 1930s to the 1970s, Pittsburgh had one of the tallest skylines in the world.
 The history of skyscrapers in Pittsburgh began with the 1895 completion of the Carnegie Building; this structure, rising 13 floors, was the first steel-framed skyscraper to be constructed in the city.
 It never held the title of tallest structure in Pittsburgh, however, as it did not surpass the 249 ft tower of the Allegheny County Courthouse.
-Pittsburgh was the side of considerable pre-war skyscraper development in the United States, including early landmarks such as the Grant Building and the Gulf Tower.
+Pittsburgh was the site of considerable pre-war skyscraper development in the United States, including early landmarks such as the Grant Building and the Gulf Tower.
 14 high-rises over 300 ft (91 m) where built before 1940, making up about a third of all buildings above that height in the city.
 After a lull in construction from the mid-1930s to the late 1940s, skyscraper construction resumed in the 1950s.
 Pittsburgh experienced a large building boom from the late 1960s to the mid-1980s.
 During this time, 11 of the city's 20 tallest buildings were constructed, including the city's three tallest structures: the U.S. Steel Tower, BNY Mellon Center, and PPG Place, which is notable for its glass spires.

 Unlike many other major American cities, relatively few high-rises have been built in Pittsburgh during the 21st century, as the population of the city and Greater Pittsburgh continued to decline from its peak in the mid-20th century.
-Only three skyscrapers over 300 ft (91 m) have been completed since 2000: Three PNC Plaza in 2010, Tower at PNC Plaza in 2015, and the FNB Financial Center in 2024.
+Only three skyscrapers over 300 ft (91 m) have been completed since 2000: Three PNC Plaza in 2009, Tower at PNC Plaza in 2015, and the FNB Financial Center in 2024.
 At 545 feet (166 m), Tower at PNC Plaza, distinguished by its slanted roof, is the tallest building completed in Pittsburgh in the 21st century, while the FNB Financial Center is the tallest building in the Hill District.